Fred McGriff: Personal life

 McGriff married Veronica in 1988.
 The couple raised two children.
 McGriff lived in a custom-built home in Tampa from the mid-1990s to 2019, when it was sold.

 McGriff's father Earl died of cancer in November 1999.
 His mother died in 2017.

 McGriff appeared in commercials for Tom Emanski's Baseball Fundamentals training videos in 1991.
 The commercials ran for over a decade on ESPN, making them the longest running sports infomercial on television.

+McGriff is a cousin of former Major Leaguers Charles Johnson and Terry McGriff.